openshift/enhancements/enhancements/console/expose-network-features.md

 ## Proposal

 The Console UI should be able to read the set of features that the SDN component supports.
-These features are accessed via a ConfigMap (read-only permissions) that is written by the Cloud Network Operator (CNO).
+These features are accessed via a ConfigMap (read-only permissions) that is written by the Cluster Network Operator (CNO).
 For example, the CNO would write a Config Map with a list of features, e.g.:

 ```properties